Jitendra145/Interview/Application/Virtusa.md

     }
     }
   ```
+  Ans: Compile time type== is the declared type of variable (decides eligible methods to called); RunTime type==type of object variable is pointing to

+  Eg. A obj = new B();// Here compile time type of obj == A and runtime type of object is B;

+   **A obj = new B();// compile time type = A and runtime type = B;** this declaration makes all the methods of A elligible for calling but compiler will not find bar() method during compilation as it is not the method of class A. Hence, ob.bar()--> failed to compile

+  if below eclarion is possible

+  **So B ob = new A(); compile time type= B and runtime type = A; **B ob ==> all the methods of B elligible for calling but at runtime ob will be pointing to object of A, and a dont't have all the methods of B so it will create runtime error.

   5. Java is pass by value or pass by refernce example.
   6. How memory is allocated while creating an object.
   7. Top most class of Exception class.